Downtown Casper, Wyoming

 If you’re looking for only-in-Casper shopping, downtown Casper should be on the top of your list.
 The main corridor of Casper’s downtown is filled with locally owned, one-of-a-kind boutiques and shops with everything from Casper souvenirs to fine art.

-Peruse clothing and goods at shops like the Floral Rhino, Cadillac Cowgirl or WyoMade.
+Peruse clothing and goods at shops like the Floral Rhino, Mustard Seed or WyoMade.
 Craftsmanship is on display at 307 Metal works, where you can find artistic creations forged from steel by a Casper artist.

 Perhaps the most iconic shopping experience in the west takes place in the heart of downtown at Lou Taubert Ranch Outfitters.
-Named one of the top western wear outfitters in the nation at the 2019 National Finals Rodeo, Lou Taubert’s is 100 years old, family owned and an absolute must see when you’re in downtown Casper.
+Named one of the top western wear outfitters in the nation at the 2019 National Finals Rodeo, Lou Taubert’s is a 100 year old, family owned staple in downtown Casper.
 They have 9 floors of inventory and over 10,000 cowboy boots in stock.
-You must see it to believe it.
+It's truly one of those you must see it to believe it kind of places.

 Dining & Nightlife

-As the downtown area continues to grow and develop, the dining and nightlife options expand, too.
-You can start your evening at one of the many downtown restaurants before going to Casper’s iconic distillery, Backwards Distilling Company, for a creative cocktail.
-Or stop by the downtown Brewery, Frontier Brewing Company for a house-made or regional brew.
+As the downtown area continues to grow and develop, the dining and nightlife options expand too.
+You can start your evening at one of the many downtown restaurants before going to Casper’s iconic distillery, Backwards Distilling Company, for a handcrafted, creative cocktail.
+Or stop by the downtown Brewery, Frontier Brewing Company, for a house-made or regional brew.

 In the summer, Yellowstone Garage (a 1920s gas station transformed into a restaurant, bar and special events venue) hosts a street party called Rock the Block every Thursday night.
 Stop by The Gaslight Social to see if they have live music or a party taking place on their lawn or see what is happening at David Street Station.